sioutisc/LASAGNE-Core-docker/lasagne-core/README.md

 # Running the TextParser example

-Run the following command to execute the text parser example
+Run the following command in the container to execute the text parser example

 ```
 > $DAF_ROOT/bin/TextParser.sh
 ```

-# License

-This Dockerfile and associated files are licensed under the terms of the GPL-3.0 license.
-See the LICENSE file for details.